 Newly awarded research grants

-Here is a selection of political science research projects that received funding in 2025.
+Here is a selection of political science research projects that received funding in 2025 and 2026.

 The Swedish Research Council